 Pill imprint C 474 has been identified as Metformin hydrochloride 1000 mg.

-Metformin is used in the treatment of diabetes, type 2; polycystic ovary syndrome; female infertility; insulin resistance syndrome and belongs to the drug class non-sulfonylureas.
+Metformin is used in the treatment of diabetes, type 2; polycystic ovary syndrome; insulin resistance syndrome; female infertility and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
-Metformin 1000 mg is not subject to the Controlled Substances Act.
+Metformin 1000 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 1000 mg

 - Elliptical / Oval

 - Prescription only

 - Pregnancy Category:

 - B - No proven risk in humans

 Note: Inactive ingredients may vary.